If you want to simplify your closet (and your life), consider minimalist fashion challenge Project 333.

 Are there any exceptions to the rules you’ve made over the years and seasons of doing Project 333?

 One time while traveling, I spilled coffee all over a white shirt waiting for a train.
-I bought another shirt that day so I didn’t have to walk around New York City in a wet, stained white shirt.
+I bought another shirt that day so I didn’t have to walk around in a wet, stained white shirt.
 Technically, I broke the rules but this isn’t a project in suffering.

-What about special clothes like a party dress or ski clothes?
+What about special clothes like a party dress or ski/hiking clothes?

-I’d consider a fancy dress part of the 33 and ski clothes as workout clothes.
+I’d consider a fancy dress part of the 33 and ski/hiking things as workout gear.

 This will help.